Nonlinear Gravitational Radiation Reaction: Failed Tail, Memories & Squares: Scattering data at 5PN/4PM order

 \section{Scattering data at 5PN/4PM order}

 We are now in position to combine our results together with the other, potential-only plus tail-type, contributions to the (in-in) effective theory and compute the total (relative) scattering angle at 5PN order.
-We will focus in the overlap between the (even-in-velocity) hereditary plus radiation-reaction-square corrections and the 4PM results in \cite{Dlapa:2022lmu} and \cite{Dlapa:2021vgp} for the total and conservative part, respectively.
+We will focus in the overlap between the (even-in-velocity) hereditary plus radiation-reaction-square corrections and the total 4PM results in \cite{Dlapa:2022lmu}. as well as the value in \cite{Dlapa:2021vgp,Bern:2021yeh} for the conservative part, respectively.
 We derive the corrections due to the failed-tail, memory, as well as radiation-reaction-square terms, by integrating their contribution to the relative impulse on the trajectories,

 to the desired 5PN/4PM order.
 We write the resulting relative angle in terms of a PM expansion, \beq \frac{\chi_{\rm rel}}{2} = \sum_n \chi_{b,\rm rel}^{(n)}(v_{\infty}) \left(\frac{GM}{b}\right)^n = \sum_n \chi_{j,\rm rel}^{(n)} (v_{\infty}) \frac{1}{j^n}\,, \eeq where $b \equiv |\bb|$, with $\bb$ the impact parameter, $j = \frac{J}{GM\mu}$ the (reduced) angular momentum, and $v_{\infty}$ the (relative) velocity at infinity, such that $\chi_{j,\rm rel}^{(n)} = \left(\frac{v_\infty}{\Gamma}\right)^n \chi_{b,\rm rel}^{(n)}$, with $\Gamma \equiv \sqrt{1+2\nu(\gamma-1)}$ and $\gamma \equiv \sqrt{1+v_\infty^2}$.
 For reasons that will become clear momentarily, we will also introduce the variable \cite{Bini:2021gat} \beq \tilde \chi_{j,\rm rel}^{(n,\nu^2)} \equiv \Gamma^{n-1}\chi_{j,\rm rel}^{(n,\nu^2)}\,,\eeq retaining only the ${\cal O}(\nu^2)$ part.\footnote{The contributions at ${\cal O}(\nu)$ are already in perfect agreement between all the existent literature.} To alleviate notation, we will also drop the `rel' tag on the angle from now on.